openwns/documentation/usersGuide/framework/scenario/Single_Cell_Scenario.rst

                                                    ueCreator, uePlacer, channelmodelcreator)

-The scenario built by this configuration is shown as below.
+The scenario built by this configuration is shown in Figure :ref:`figure-scenarios-singlecell`.

 .. _figure-scenarios-singlecell:

 .. figure:: images/single_cell_scenario.*
    :align: center

-   Station positions within this single cell
+   Station positions within this simple scenario

 =============================
 Explanation of configurations
 =============================

 .. code-block:: python